ddrohan/android-101-labs-as/session3/lab/md/step03.md

 ~~~

-Try it all now - it should load.
+Try it all now - it should load (like below)

 ![](../img/lab3s306.png)